CanonicalLtd/maas-docs/en/manage-rsd-add.md

 TODO:
 table_of_contents: True

-# Add an RSD pod
+# Add an RSD host

-Add an RSD Pod by using the 'Add pod' button.
-Choose 'Rack Scale Design' from the Pod type drop-down menu.
+Add an RSD host by using the 'Add pod' button.
+Choose 'Rack Scale Design' from the pod type drop-down menu.

 ![add RSD pod][img__pod-add-rsd]